The kettle holes of the Buinerveld

 Between the villages of Ees and Buinen lies the former Buinerveld.
 Since the land reclamations of the last century it has almost completely been transformed into one large area of woodland.
-Throughout the forest you can find reminders of the last ice age, the Weichsel Ice Age.
+Throughout the forest you can find small round depressions, reminders of the last ice age, the Weichsel Ice Age.

 The frost of the Weichsel Ice Age meant that the ground was permanently frozen to a depth of many metres.
 Nevertheless ground water managed to reach the surface through fissures in the earth.
 There it froze, but the water continued to well up and over many years grew upwards into a high mound of ice, known as a pingo.